IRS Form 8606 Instructions

 Enter basis from Roth conversions from traditional, SEP, and SIMPLE IRAs, as well as rollovers from qualified retirement plans to a Roth IRA.

-• If you did Roth conversions, but never took a Roth distribution, you’ll include the total of your Roth conversions here.
-See the IRS instructions for year-by-year instructions on which lines to import conversion amounts from.
+You’ll include the total of your Roth conversions here.
+The IRS instructions contain year-by-year instructions on which lines to import conversion amounts from.

 This number will be adjusted by any adjustment in basis for conversions or rollovers incident to a divorce.